grahamelphick/holiday-weather-planner/README.md

 * Landmark - Attraction
 * Restaurant

-Each of this categories gives the user a selection of at most 10 different activities within a 30km radius of his location.
+Each of this categories gives the user a selection of 10 different activities within a 30km radius of his location.

 <br>